-This course builds on existing self-management models but will be targeted to the unique health care needs and concerns of individuals with SCI.
+This course, currently in development, builds on existing self-management models but will be targeted to the unique health care needs and concerns of individuals with SCI.
 This 8-week course will be led by trained volunteers with SCI, and run as an online course..

 The overarching goal of the Empowerment Project was to improve the health and quality of life of individuals with SCI by:

 Improving access to and satisfaction with knowledgeable care providers throughout the life span.

 Minimizing unnecessary tests and treatment, re-hospitalization and emergency room visits, thereby decreasing healthcare costs.